-Under the Sun Grain Free canned dog food receives the Advisor’s top rating of 5 stars.
+Under the Sun Grain Free canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

-The Under the Sun Grain Free product line includes four canned dog foods.
+The Under the Sun Grain Free product line includes the four canned dog foods listed below.

 - Under the Sun Grain Free Duck Formula [A]

-- Under the Sun Grain Free Salmon Formula [A]
+- Under the Sun Grain Free Salmon Formula (4.5 stars) [A]

 - Under the Sun Grain Free Lamb Formula (3 stars) [A]

-- Under the Sun Grain Free Puppy Chicken Formula [G]
+- Under the Sun Grain Free Puppy Chicken Formula (5 stars) [G]

 Under the Sun Grain Free Duck Formula was selected to represent the other products in the line for this review.